Remember to cite LawCareers.Net on your application form if you apply to Arnold & Porter Kaye Scholer (UK) LLP.

 Types of work

-Our London lawyers advise on a full range of regulatory, transactional and litigation matters.
-With particular focus on intellectual property and technology transactions and litigation, life sciences regulation and product liability, commercial litigation, international arbitration, white collar defense, telecommunications, competition, corporate and finance including aviation finance, financial services regulatory and employment law.
-Providing our clients with an excellent service is our number one priority, and our lawyers need to be commercially minded, approachable and able to work with our clients as part of a team on complex and often high profile legal issues.
+Arnold & Porter’s London lawyers advise on a full range of regulatory, transactional and litigation matters, with a particular focus on intellectual property and technology transactions and litigation, pharmaceuticals and medical device regulation and litigation, internet and media and technology, employment, competition and trade regulation, international arbitration, white collar crime UK enforcement and dispute resolution, corporate and securities, bankruptcy, finance, investment management and product liability advice and commercial litigation.
+Providing clients with an excellent service is Arnold & Porter’s number one priority, and the firm’s lawyers need to be commercially minded, approachable and able to work with clients as part of a team on complex and often high-profile legal issues.

 Who should apply

-We are looking for talented law and non-law graduates from all backgrounds and cultures who share our commitment to excellence, and who want to be part of the continued growth of our London office and become part of our next generation of partners and lawyers.
-Candidates applying to APKS need to demonstrate a consistently high academic background.
-We expect candidates to have at least a 2.1 degree, AAB at A level or equivalent, and look for well rounded individuals who can demonstrate their participation in a range of extra curricular activities and achievements.
+The firm looks for talented law and non-law graduates from all backgrounds who share the firm’s commitment to excellence, and want to be part of the continued growth of its London office.
+Candidates need to demonstrate a consistently high academic background; the firm looks for well-rounded individuals who can demonstrate their participation in a range of extra-curricular activities and achievements.